-PC Express is a grocery shopping service offered by select Loblaw stores in Canada.
+PC Express is an online grocery shopping service offered by select Loblaw stores in Canada.
 Online grocery orders are either brought out to your vehicle in the store’s parking lot or delivered straight to your home.
 My overall review is that I have found that using PC Express at Superstore is worthwhile, as it saves me time and effort without much extra hassle.

-What is PC Express?
+What is the PC express service?

 The PC Express Pickup service is the new version of Loblaws Click and Collect.
 It does have a fee, but you can usually get a bit of a rebate with various PC Optimum points offers.

 How Does PC Express Work?

 - Shop for groceries online at your favourite participating store.

 - Choose a pickup or delivery time slot.

 - Wait for your order to be filled by a personal shopper (you can leave them instructions).